HalfTangible/Momentum/README.md

 Dialogues can be created from scratch and nodes added to it through an editor system.
 Dialogues now contain a list of speakers, though at the moment the speakers must be entered manually through the inspector.

 12/30/24: Dialogue can be displayed now through the DisplayDialogue script.
 Currently only shows a test dialogue script.
+1/1/24: PROBLEM: The dialogue box no longer cooresponds with the player's view.

 ## Combat